Uninett/Argus/docs/development/howtos/notification-system-testing.rst

 Copy the profiles to your debugging-setup.
 You can just reuse your development-setup for this: move the dev-database out of the way (for instance with the ``ALTER DATABASE ..
-RENAME`` statement), dump the production database, then import the dump into your dev database.
+RENAME`` statement), dump the production database, then import the dump into your dev-database.

 Deactivate profiles you are not testing
 =======================================